 If you are looking for an item that is not listed in the Library catalog, submit an interlibrary loan request via the interlibrary loan system.
 Films from other LVAIC institutions need a minimum of two days for delivery and have a loan period of two days.
 If you need help finding out what is available on a topic or general subject, contact the reference department at email@example.com or call (610) 330-5155.

 DVDs may be viewed on any PC or Mac in the Library.
-External DVD drives for the Macs and headphones for use while watching DVDs may be borrowed at the Circulation Desk.
+If the computer does not have a drive, external DVD drives for the Macs & PCs and headphones for use while watching DVDs may be borrowed at the Circulation Desk.
 There are TV/VCR units on the ground floor of Skillman.
 Please note: DVDs and videos must be checked out even when you are viewing them in the Library.

 The Library owns a number of DVDs from region codes other than region 1 (United States, Canada, Bermuda, U.S. territories).
 They will not play on most on DVD players made for the U.S. market that are found in the Library, the Lafayette classrooms or your home.
 You can view non-US DVDs on any Lafayette PC or Mac, however, by inserting the disc in the DVD drive and choosing “VLC Media Player” from the list of media players offered on these computers.
 Once VLC is open, click on the familiar play icon (an arrow), then select “Disc”.
 The “DVD (menus)” option is the default.
 You do not need to enter any additional information about the DVD; simply click on “OK”.
 VLC will read the DVD and bring you to the DVD menu.
 If you would like to add VLC Media Player to your own computer, it is freely available on the internet for download.